liuffy/Sleep-Defender/docs/outline.md

-## Sleep Defender
+## Sleep Defender :sleeping: :space_invader:

 ### Background

 Sleep Defender is a riff on the 1981 classic space shooter game [Defender](http://www.classicgamesarcade.com/game/21638/defender.html).
 Drawing inspiration from the classics Space Invaders and Asteroids, Defender is 2D sidescrolling game set in which the player's objective is twofold:

-1 ) Defeat waves of invading aliens
+1. Defeat waves of invading aliens
-2 ) Protect astronauts on the landscape from being abducted by said aliens
+2. Protect astronauts on the landscape from being abducted by said aliens

 Eventually, the player wins the game by surviving the waves of aliens.